Mercedes Gleitze: Early life

-Mercedes Gleitze was born to Heinrich and Anna (born Kurr) Gleitze in 1900 in the English south-coastal town of Brighton.
+Mercedes Gleitze was born to Heinrich and Anna (née Kurr) in 1900 in the English south-coastal town of Brighton.
 She and her two elder sisters came from German heritage and Mercedes spent time with her grandparents in Herzogenaurach in Bavaria and two years studying at the Maria Stern Convent School in Nördlingen.
 Her father was a German immigrant from the county of Göttingen.
 He was a baker and her mother taught languages.

 Swimming achievements

 With her bilingual background and education, Gleitze became a secretary and stenographer in central London exploiting her talent for languages.
 In her spare time she started swimming in the River Thames.
 Her first significant record was for 10 hr 45 min she spent swimming in the Thames.
 This was the longest time for a woman in 1923.
-She attracted attention when, at the eighth attempt, she became the first English woman to swim the English Channel, on 7 October 1927.
+She attracted attention when, at the eighth attempt, she became the first British woman to swim the English Channel, on 7 October 1927.
 The record was in doubt when in the following days another woman, Dr. Dorothy Cochrane Logan (using her professional name, Mona McLennan), claimed to have swum the channel faster.
 Her version of events proved to be a fabrication but the effect of this hoax undermined Gleitze's claim.

 Under pressure from the media she agreed to undertake a "vindication swim" even though the water was much colder than when Channel swimming is normally attempted.
 Gleitze failed to complete the swim but her endurance of the cold convinced all that the original record should stand.
 Gleitze made not only her name but also that of Rolex's Oyster watch.
 The watch withstood her second swim and this was used to launch an advertising campaign in Britain.
 Rolex still uses Gleitze's name in their publicity.

-In August 1929, Gleitze swam along part of the North Ulster coastline in the north of Ireland.
-She swam from the Pilot's Station at Shrove (pronounced 'Shroove'), a coastal hamlet near Greencastle in Inishowen in the north of County Donegal, across to Portstewart, a small town on the coast of County Londonderry, on 17 August 1929.
+In August 1929, Gleitze swam along part of the northern coastline of Ulster in the north of Ireland.
+She swam from the Pilot's Station at Shrove (pronounced 'Shroove'), a coastal hamlet near Greencastle in Inishowen in the north of County Donegal, south-eastwards across to Portstewart, a small town on the coast of County Londonderry, on 17 August 1929.
 This feat involved swimming across the mouth of Lough Foyle.
 She made the return swim on 20 August 1929, this time swimming from Portstewart across to Black Rock Bay near Moville in Inishowen.